 - Scenario Three — Do-It-All: If you were to visit two museums a day, do one tour a day, and use unlimited public transportation then you would spend around €175-€185.

 Interested in buying the Berlin Pass?
-If you click this link we’ll get a small commission for the sale — don’t worry, it doesn’t cost you anything extra and it helps keep this website running.
+If you click this link to visit the Official Berlin: Go City Pass Website and we’ll get a small commission for the sale — don’t worry, it doesn’t cost you anything extra and it helps keep this website running.
 Thanks!!!

 No Funny Business